How to build a business model

 A business model is a framework for how a company will create value.
-Ultimately, it distills the potential of a business down to its essence.
+Business models distill the potential of a business down to its essence.
 A business model answers fundamental questions about the problem you are going to solve, how you will solve it, and the growth opportunity within a given market.